 Protection of Asian Elephants

 On December 30, 2009, the Honorable Emmet Sullivan dismissed the case on grounds that plaintiffs lacked sufficient standing to pursue their claims.
 Since the Court found a lack of jurisdiction, it did not rule on the merits of the case, including the extensive evidence regarding the mistreatment of elephants, which was presented during the six-week trial.
-The Animal Welfare Institute and its co-plaintiffs have appealed the ruling.
-The appeal is currently pending before the U.S. Court of Appeals for the District of Columbia Circuit and is scheduled to be heard on September 12, 2011.
-Also currently pending are a RICO suit filed against the plaintiffs and others by the defendants as well as a petition for attorneys' fees and costs.
+The Animal Welfare Institute and its co-plaintiffs appealed the ruling to the U.S. Court of Appeals for the District of Columbia Circuit, which issued a decision affirming the district court’s ruling on October 28, 2011.
+On January 11, 2012, the Court of Appeals denied the plaintiff’s petition for rehearing.